mocktomata/mocktomata/README.md

       username
     }, (err, res) => {
       if (err) r(err)
-      // message the response in some way that make since to your application. const response = messege(res)
+      // massage the response in some way that make sense to your application. const response = messege(res)
       a(response)
     })